kiraa024/DX11-ImGui-Overlay-Hook/README.md

 Notes
 - DX11 only
 - Not compatible with DX12 or Vulkan
-- Intended for offline or test applications only (Works with Grand Theft Auto V Legacy)
+- Intended for offline or test applications only (Works with Grand Theft Auto V Legacy, not safe for Online.)
 - Not meant for protected or online games

 Inspiration